looprock/lonelyweb/README.md

 # Lonely Web Project

+This is the code that drives: [Lonelyweb Video](http://lonely.media)

 ## Overview

 Lonely Web is a project designed to discover and showcase obscure YouTube videos.
 It consists of two main components: